nicumicle/simple-jwt-login/simple-jwt-login/README.md

 == Auth codes ==
 Auth codes are optional, but you can enable them for Auto-login, Register User and Delete user.

 This feature allows you to add a layer of protection to your API routes.

 The Auth codes contains 3 parts:
 1. Authentication Key: This is the actual code that you have to add in the request.
 2. WordPress new User Role: can be used when you want to create multiple user types with the create user endpoint.
 If you leave it blank, the value configured in the 'Register Settings' will be used.
 3. Expiration Date: This allows you to set an expiration date for you auth codes.
-The format is `Y-M-D H:m:s`.
+The format is `Y-M-D H:m:s'.
 Example : 2020-12-24 23:00:00.
 If you leave it blank, it will never expired.

 Expiration date format: year-month-day hours:minutes:seconds